tejas-jadhav/Tasks/README.md

 This is my second implementation of MVVM model.
 I have built a simple tasks app.
 You can create tasks which are reminders to keep tracks of things you need to do.
 You can perform CRUD operation on these tasks.
-To easily manage tasks, you can create

-Task Lists and then manage indvidual list.
+To easily manage tasks, you can create task Lists and then manage individual list.

 My goal of creating this project was to
 - Get more acquainted with MVVM Model